bradcar/bno08x_i2c_spi_MicroPython/README.md

     stability_str = bno.stability_classification    # string of stability classification returned
     activity_str = bno.activity_classification      # string of activity classification returned

-The following functions can be used to tare and manually calibrate the sensor:
+The following  can be used to tare and manually calibrate the sensor:

-    bno.tare  # tare the sensor
+    bno.tare(0x07, BNO_REPORT_ROTATION_VECTOR)
+    bno.save_tare_data

     bno.begin_calibration
     bno.calibration_status  # wait for sensor to be ready to calibrate